webdriverio-community/wdio-rerun-service/README.md

 WebdriverIO Re-run Service
 ==========================

-This service tracks failing Mocha or Jasmine tests and Cucumber scenarios.
+This service tracks failing Mocha or Jasmine tests and Cucumber scenarios executed within the [WebdriverIO](https://webdriver.io) test framework.
 It will allow failing or unstable tests or scenarios to be re-run.

 _NOTE_: Cucumber Framework users running WebdriverIO versions `5.x` and `6.x` users should use version `1.6.0`.
 If you are on the latest major version of `7.x`, use latest version.